nickbartram/pandas-challenge/README.txt

         - code from Xpert Learning Assistant used here
         - code does not run consistently while executing the cell in isolation
         - 'Run All' runs this cell consistently
-    (2) the starter code used in creation on this file
+    (2) starter code used in creation on this file